contentful/field-editors/packages/multiple-line/README.md

 # @contentful/field-editor-multiple-line

-This package contains a React `MultipleLineEditor` component and a extension that is used as a default for `Long text` field type in the Contentful web application.
+This package contains a React `MultipleLineEditor` component and an extension that is used as a default for `Long text` field type in the Contentful web application.

 ## Commands